telemaxx/fitfilerenamer/README.md

 the LEZYNE SUPER GPS creates fit files with creazy names like: bcfe453.fit

-therefor i made this script
+there for i made this script

 HOWTO
 -----------------------------------